tangjsysu/Public-Transport-in-City-of-Zurich/README.md

 # web_and_map
+# Public Transportation Accessibility Project

-This project explore the public transportation accessibility with considering the users' preference of public transportation mode./n
+This project explores public transportation accessibility by considering users' preferences for different public transportation modes.

+## Web Map

-The web map is conctructed by Rshiny, deckgl and leaflet./n The html is constructed by css without any frame./n Link of the website: https://microsite.geo.uzh.ch/geo454projects/Group10/
+The web map is constructed using:
+- RShiny
+- Deck.gl
+- Leaflet

+## HTML and CSS

+The HTML is constructed with CSS without using any frameworks.

+## Website Link

+You can access the website here: [Public Transportation Accessibility](https://microsite.geo.uzh.ch/geo454projects/Group10/)